-So I eagerly signed up — and found I couldn’t do half of what was promised.
+So I eagerly signed up—and found I couldn’t do half of what was promised.
 No big deal.
-Trippy was still in Beta and I’d let it work out the bugs before I made my final judgment.
+Trippy was still in beta, and I’d let it work out the bugs before I made my final judgment.
 Let them add the features and straighten things out.
-I know apps and such are never perfect on day 1.
+I know apps and such are never perfect on day one.

 Logging into trippy.com, my home screen looked like this:

 I was confused.
 Why am I looking at Pinterest?
 I thought.
 Where are my friend’s trips?
 Where are mine?
 OHHH!
 I finally see them—hidden in the top right corner in a drop-down menu so as to not take away focus from the boards.